patthewebrat/php-image-resizer/README.md

 To use this script, you can simply call the script with the following query string parameters:

 * url (required): the URL of the image to be resized and cached
-* width (required): the width of the resized image in pixels
+* width (required without height): the width of the resized image in pixels
-* height (required): the height of the resized image in pixels
+* height (required without width): the height of the resized image in pixels
 * quality (optional): the quality of the output image (0-100), only applicable for JPEG images (default: 75)
 * crop (optional): the cropping option to be used to crop the image to the specified aspect ratio.
 Supported values are:
     * topleft: image is cropped from the top left down